khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/extending-openapi.md

 ### Change Default Swagger UI Parameters

-FastAPI includes some default configuration parameters appropriate for most of the use cases.
+ReadyAPI includes some default configuration parameters appropriate for most of the use cases.

 It includes these default configurations: